hamelsmu/python-notes/blog/content/post/py.md

 telnet localhost 25000
 ```

 You will notice that the second client just hangs and doesn't return anything from the server.
 This is because the server is only able to accept a single connection.
-Next, we explore how we can tackle this issue.
+Next, we explore how to tackle this issue.

 # Threads

-A way to solve this issue is to use threads.
+We can solve this issue with threads.
 You can add threads to the handler so that more connections can be accepted with the following code highlighted in yellow:

 ```py3 {hl_lines=[3,13]}
 from socket import *